hucebot/dxl_6d_input/README.md

     - Once the parts are printed, you can start the assembly.
 - The 2 Dynamixel MX-64 should be mounted on the base of the device, while the 5 Dynamixel MX-28 should be mounted on the arm.
 - Be aware of the orientation of the Dynamixels:
-    - First calibrate each motor to the zero position using the (Dynamixel Wizard)[https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/].
+    - First calibrate each motor to the zero position using the [Dynamixel Wizard2](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/).
     - Mount each motor following the joints directions.
 For a beter understanding of the joints, you can check the URDF file in the `dxl_6d_input/src` folder and view it with any URDF viewer.
 - The aluminum profile should be mounted as a guide for the gripper.
 You can see it on the images above.
 - We strongly **recommend to assemble from the bottom to the top.**